 - Stipend of $2,500

-- Professional leadership and law enrichment workshops throughout the program
+- Professional leadership and law enrichment workshops throughout and after the program

 - Networking opportunities